 Example #2 – How to Make Your Checklist More Attractive?

 The above checklist list template looks ordinary.
-We can make this a beauty by applying conditional formatting to it.
+However, we can make this a beauty by adding colors to it.

-Step 6: Click on OK to complete the procedure.
-Now if the checkbox I ticked we will get a result as TRUE in column C or else we will get the result as FALSE.
+- Lastly, we will click on “OK” to complete the procedure.
+If the checkbox is ticked, we will get a result as “TRUE” in column C, or we will get the result as “FALSE.”

 Example #3 – Strikethrough all the Completed Excel Check List

 We can make the report more beautiful by going one extra mile in conditional formatting.
-We can strikethrough all the completed checklist template with conditional formatting.
+We can strikethrough all the completed checklist templates with conditional formatting.

-Step 5: Click on OK.
-All the tasks which are completed will be strikethrough.
+Step 5: Then, we will click on “OK.”
+As a result, all the tasks which are completed will be strikethrough.

-Step 6: Finally hide column C to make the checklist template more beautiful.
+Step 6: We will hide column C to make the checklist template more beautiful.